ldsouza/ldsouza.github.io/_posts/2016-12-01-intro-power-bi.md

 ##### Workspace
 Any report or Dashboard you create is saved to your personal workspace.
 To share reports and dashboards with a group of people, you can create a group workspace and add the report or dashboard to the workspace to begin collaborating with other members in the group.

-To get a detailed explaination of Power BI Concepts - https://powerbi.microsoft.com/en-us/documentation/powerbi-service-basic-concepts/
+To get a detailed explaination of Power BI Concepts -
+<a href="https://powerbi.microsoft.com/en-us/documentation/powerbi-service-basic-concepts/">Power BI Detailed Concepts</a>

 Power BI has a rich set of functionalities and capacilites that complete with Tableau and other Self Service Analytics Tools.
 The Power BI team releases new features every month.
-If you would like to keep up to date with the latest updates to Power BI, sign up for the Power BI Newsletter https://powerbi.microsoft.com/en-us/newsletter/.
+If you would like to keep up to date with the latest updates to Power BI, sign up for the Power BI Newsletter
+<a href="https://powerbi.microsoft.com/en-us/newsletter/">Power BI Newsletter</a>